Concord Lawn Installation Services

 Concord Building Department Permits for Grading, Drainage & Infrastructure Modifications

 Major grading or site alterations in Concord—typically exceeding 25-50 cubic yards or disturbing significant square footage—require permits from the Building Department.
-Site plan approval, zoning compliance (setbacks, 70-80% impervious surface limits), and stormwater management are reviewed.
+Site plan approval, compliance with zoning (setbacks, 70-80% impervious surface limits), and stormwater management are mandatory.
 Projects near wetlands need Conservation Commission permits.
-Right-of-way and utility coordination (including Dig Safe) are essential, as is compliance with Historic District and HOA requirements.
-Submit detailed site and grading plans, drainage calculations, and species lists for inspection.
-For permit guidance:
+Right-of-way and utility coordination permits are required for work near municipal property or underground infrastructure.
+Historic District review may apply.
+Documentation (site plans, grading/drainage calculations, species specs) and inspections are part of the process.
+Certificate of completion is required before project closeout.

 Concord Building Inspections Division